 Many online accounting platforms also offer apps for smartphones and tablets, making it even easier for small business owners to manage payroll or analyse their balance sheet while on the move.
 There is a growing range of accounting platforms to choose from.
 Here at MMP Accounting Solutions we have the experience to assist clients in making the best software choices for their businesses.

 Our deepest experience is with Quickbooks.
 Many of our clients use this software, and we now act as agents for Quickbooks.
-We also recommend packages from Xero, and KashFlow.
+We also recommend packages from Xero, KashFlow and ReceiptBank.
 Here is a brief summary of the software.

 QuickBooks is developed by Intuit, one of the most experienced providers of accounting software.